Arming the Left

-La Plata, Maryland - Shots ring out on a wooded residential property in southern Maryland.
-At the firing line, a wide range of calibers are represented.
-Semi-automatic shotguns, handguns, Ar-15s, and scoped bolt action rifles lay scattered across a couple plastic fold-out tables, awaiting their turn to be loaded and shot.
-These shooters favor the older, more elegant, wood-clad guns of the Soviet Union.
-You see, this is not the NRA, this is the Maryland chapter of the SRA - the Socialist Rifle Association - a national organization dedicated to teaching firearms safety in an inclusive environment.
+La Plata, Maryland - Shots ring out on firing range nestled in a wooded residential property in southern Maryland.
+A wide range of calibers are represented.
+Semi-automatic shotguns, handguns, AR-15s, and scoped bolt-action rifles lay scattered across a couple plastic fold-out tables, ready to be loaded and shot.
+The shooters gathered here today favor the older, more elegant, wood-clad guns of the Soviet Union.
+This is not the NRA, this is the Maryland chapter of the Socialist Rifle Association (SRA) - a national organization dedicated to teaching firearms safety in an inclusive environment.

 From just a quick glance at the attendees of the October range day, it is clear that a wide variety of identities are present.
-Many are dressed casually, in shorts and a T-shirt or something similar.
-Some are dressed not so casually, bedecked in camouflage fatigues and red berets like Andoh’s, invoking revolution.
-One member is dressed in a long black leather duster (which they never took off for the entire day) and another is sporting aesthetically tattered black jeans, a black hoodie, and a t-shirt bearing an embellished design of the tarot card of death.
+Many are dressed casually, in shorts and a T-shirt.
+Some are bedecked in camouflage fatigues and red berets, invoking ideas of revolution.
+One member is dressed in a long black leather duster (which they never took off for the entire day) and another sports aesthetically tattered black jeans, a black hoodie, and a T-shirt bearing an embellished design of the tarot card of death.
 There is even a flash of leopard print here and there.

-The group is somewhat politically diverse as well, at least more than you might expect from a group with “Socialist” in its name.
-It is not simply composed of hard-line socialists, but a wide spectrum of people and political views ranging from liberal to marxist and everywhere in between.
-Beyond politics, the group also includes queer people, people of color, women, trans people, and military veterans.
+The group is politically diverse as well, at least more than you might expect from a group with “Socialist” in its name.
+It is not simply composed of hard-line socialists, but encompasses a wide spectrum of people and political views ranging from liberal to marxist and everywhere in between.
+The group includes queer people, people of color, women, trans people, and military veterans.
 Many of them come from marginalized communities that have been increasingly targeted by right-wing and white-nationalist violence, and all of them say they feel unwelcome in traditional American gun culture.

 The makeup of the SRA is not just by happenstance - they see broad acceptance as part and parcel to their ideology.
 Rob Roys, another member of the SRA steering committee and a range safety officer alongside Andoh explains it this way: “Socialism is, by nature, about equality.
 It is about creating, or striving to create an egalitarian society free of prejudice, free of bigotry, free of sexism and homophobia and racism…So that would be the only kind of gun club I would join.”

 The conversation on firearms in the United States is typically portrayed as a debate between the gun-loving right and the gun-hating left.
-But the rise in violence from the far right, such as the attempted insurrection on January 6th, the murder and assault of anti-racist protesters in Charlottesville, as well as the rise in violence against transgender individuals, Asian people, and other marginalized communities has galvanized members of the left to buy guns.
+But the rise in violence from the far right, such as the attempted insurrection on January 6th, 2021, the murder and assault of anti-racist protesters in Charlottesville in 2017, as well as the rise in violence against transgender individuals, Asian people, and other targeted identities has galvanized members of the left to buy guns.

-This wave of newly armed non-conservatives are generally disinclined to get their training from the traditional sources, which they perceive to be aligned with the right-wing factions that have perpetrated or applauded violence against their communities.
+These newly armed non-conservatives are generally disinclined to get their training from the traditional sources, which they perceive to be aligned with the right-wing factions that have perpetrated or applauded violence against their communities.
 Pew research from 2021 reports that 44 percent of gun owners identify as Republicans or lean to the Republican party, compared to 20 percent of gun owners who identify as Democrats or lean to the Democratic party (the study did not differentiate between liberal and leftist).
-While there are surely plenty of gun stores, ranges, and trainers who operate apolitically, many left-leaning gun owners would rather not risk a sour encounter centered on deadly weapons.
+While there are surely plenty of gun stores, ranges, and trainers who operate apolitically, many left-leaning gun owners would rather not risk a sour encounter with hostile right-wing conservatives while dealing with deadly weapons.
 As such, new gun clubs such as the Latino Rifle Association, Yellow Peril Tactical (focused on violence against Asians), the John Brown Gun Club, and the SRA have activated in recent years.

 Shira, who is Jewish, previously worked as a home energy auditor.
 This profession brought her into many homes throughout Maryland, and she began noticing an alarming number of Confederate flags and swastikas.
 “Mostly [I] saw swastika tattoos but…some people had their homes just decorated in swastikas on the inside.”
-Shira didn’t grow up in a gun-owning household, an upbringing shared by many SRA members, but experiences like these contributed to her decision to buy a gun and learn to shoot.
+Shira didn’t grow up in a gun-owning household, but experiences like these contributed to her decision to buy a gun and learn to shoot.
 Now she and her husband own four guns and are training for their wear-and-carry permits with Andoh and Roys.

 The safe space created by the SRA is not just energetic - it’s a physical place too.
 Instead of shooting at existing public ranges, or ranges operated by gun stores likely to lean to the right, the Maryland SRA prefers to use a shooting range they built on a private residential property where they feel they can be themselves.
-Turnout at their October range day is good - around 20 people, though their chapter has over 150 members.
-Many are simply less active or prefer to interact online via the group’s Discord server, an online communication channel, rather than in person.
+Turnout at their October range day is good - around 20 of the chapter’s more than 150 members show up.
+Many members are simply less active or prefer to interact online via the group’s Discord server, an online communication channel, rather than in person.

 The range itself is a narrow corridor, about 100 yards long, cut through the woods on this semi-rural property.
 Each range day begins with the group circling up and introducing themselves, some using pseudonyms and others using their real names and adding “but I go by X on the Discord” since so much of the group’s interaction is online.
 They also make sure to include their pronouns, which is an important point of inclusion for the group’s trans and non-binary members.